lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 }
 ```

-That's how we auto convert a Go Struct Field to Dart!
+That's how we auto convert a Go Struct Field to Dart with `convertField()`!

 # Auto Convert Go Struct to Dart

-TODO
+Now that we can call `convertField()` to convert a Go Struct Field, let's convert an entire Go Struct...

 [`nmxact/nmp/image.go`](https://github.com/lupyuen/mynewt-newtmgr/blob/master/nmxact/nmp/image.go)